"7 Essential Tips for Aspiring Authors with Dysgraphia or Dyslexia"

 7. Take Care of Yourself

-I take regular breaks to avoid fatigue and frustration and review everything I do before starting again.
+I take regular breaks to avoid fatigue and frustration, and review everything I do before starting again.
 I try not to rush and take my time, even writing a section multiple times.

 Stay positive and patient.
 Writing a book is a significant achievement for anyone, and it’s important to celebrate your progress, no matter how small.
-However, what is most important is whether you have topics and content others want to read.
+However, what is most important is whether you have topics and content that others want to read.

 Be patient and recognize that taking longer to complete your book is okay.